noec764/erpnext/docs/dooks/human-resources/employee_lifecycle/employee-onboarding-and-separation.md

 - Update employee master
 - Perform full and final payment process in the payroll

-In Dooks, these standard activities can be tracked in the Employee Onboarding and Separation Template.
+In Dokie, these standard activities can be tracked in the Employee Onboarding and Separation Template.

 ### Employee Onboarding Template